andnp/chatmodes/architect.chatmode.md

 - **Workflow:** Always start by creating a todo list capturing the phases below.
 - **Tool Usage:** Use `memory` and `RepoMapper` for context; prefer Mermaid diagrams for visualization

+Mission Success = A validated spec + diagrams enabling implementation with <2 clarifying questions and ≥3 testable acceptance criteria.

 Operational details:
 1. Context: Record any missing baseline info as new todos before proceeding.